C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 The last major thing we need to take care of is editing the content of existing notes.
 Right now, if you click on any row in the List, nothing will happen.
 Let's start by creating a new `View` that will allow us to edit our notes.

-1. Create a new SwiftUI file inside of the `Views` group and name it `EditNoteView.swift`
+1. Create a new SwiftUI file inside of the `Views` group and name it `NoteView.swift`
 2. Start by adding the following two variables at the top of the struct

 ```swift